ethanliaw16/HealthPredict/README.md

 You can then run the app with the following command.
 `flask run --host=0.0.0.0`

-You can then reach the app by going to localhost:5000/static/home.html or localhost:5000/static/guessthereal.html.
+You can then reach the app by going to http:/localhost:5000/static/home.html or http:/localhost:5000/static/guessthereal.html.
 You can also replace localhost with your computer's local ip address.
+This will probably changed for our actual deployment, but for development purposes it will probably work for now.